la2050/archive/_projects/2014/play-with-music-platform-pwmp.md

    •Based on the above, build app and online platform to automate and scale PWMP •Provide Green Dot network & other under-funded schools with the new PWMP tablet app, to implement a full-scale test program.
-   •Create opt-in teacher training program to help implement PWMP What is your idea/project in more detail?: >-
-  By creating a platform that gives our students the skills to play with music, technology & each other, we’ll build the foundations of a truly creative generation in LA.
+   •Create opt-in teacher training program to help implement PWMP What will you do to implement this idea/project?: >- By creating a platform that gives our students the skills to play with music, technology & each other, we’ll build the foundations of a truly creative generation in LA.